 Wine Tasting Blonde in Paso Robles

 You’ll consider stopping at J. Dusi Wines in Paso Robles for a tour of Janell Dusi’s family tradition of Italian winemaking.
 The Dusi vines trace back to the 1920s, which was the same time Julia Morgan was coming to SLO CAL.
 Meanwhile, Bon Niche’s 10-acre spread is owned by female veteran Melani Harding.
 While stationed in Italy, Harding traveled around, enjoyed and eventually studied varietals throughout Europe before taking over this SLO CAL estate.
 Also of the Italian varietal is Janis Denner’s Pelletiere.
 Denner sold her Bay-Area business to follow her college-aged sons to SLO CAL and set up shop with female winemaker Amy Butler.
 Butler oversees her own label, too: Ranchero Cellars.
-Go taste Butler within the Paso Robles city limits at the co-op, Paso Underground.
-Nearby, visit some Spanish/Portuguese varietals at Dorothy Schuler’s own tasing room at Bodega Paso Robles.
 Take a journey with Vailia From, winemaker and owner of Desperada Wines, where her process takes the winemaking tradition back to its roots.
 Or there’s Riley Roddick, who is tasting her Hubba Wine brand at hip Paso Robles community Tin City.
 Cypher Winery is led by adventurer Susan Mahler in Paso Robles.
 Stop in and taste the energy from the woman affectionately known as SAM ZinPunk.
 In San Luis Obispo, visit Mindy Oliver at her micro-facility, Croma Vera Wines.

 Design and Art